 Ready?
 Here goes!

-3/4 cup chocolate/carob or mint chocolate/carob chips (for a “double mint” treat (add more or less, to taste)
+- ¾ cup chocolate/carob or mint chocolate/carob chips (here's a good store-bought option) (for a "double-mint" treat 🙂 (add more or less, to taste.
+Use carob for AIP)

 Notes and Tips: